-Bundles and detectoids are two different update types that are supported by Microsoft System Center.
+Bundles and detectoids are two different update types that are supported by Configuration Manager.
 While not rare, they are not used within every update catalog.
 For example, they are not currently contained within the primary Ivanti catalog, but they may apply to certain third-party catalogs.

 A bundle is a collection of one or more updates.
 A bundle consists only of the metadata used to reference the updates that are included in the bundle.
 The bundle does not contain actual content or binary data.